 Never confuse a tool within a practice to be what defines that practice.
 This happens quite often for students trying to define Taoism.

 We can say in Taoism that our teachings will try and distill elements of good sense into our practice: patience, kindness, compassion.
 However, learning how to apply these elements and practicing them isn’t always very easy.
 This is especially true within cultures that suppress kindness, compassion, and patience.
 Both China and Western consumer culture currently actively suppress these ideals and attempt to subvert them for profit.

 Understand the frustration in trying to define Taoism is very normal.
 Trying to make sense of Taoist teachings can be difficult.
 This is because the culture we live in makes it difficult or actively shuts down those who do teach or practice it successfully.
 Look at what happened to Martin Luther King as an example of how our modern society reacts to people teaching common sense truths.

 Teaching kindness and compassion is a very difficult road in our culture and one often resisted by the larger system.

 Remember, common sense neither defines a path nor a destination.
-Rather it helps you to place steps gently ahead.
+Rather it helps you to place steps ahead towards a better life.
 Good sense permits you to take care of yourself and others as you journey through life in a more wholesome manner: with kindness, compassion, and patience.

 Much fortune to you in exploring life.
-Strive to explore good sensible options in life.
+Strive to be free and in power.
 Take the time to craft your journey rather than thinking the map ahead comes from outside your life or nature.